Cults, Heresies, and Heterodoxies

 Top of page Heresy

 Heresies are viewpoints of professing Christians that differ flagrantly from the Bible.
 These differences are unabashedly at odds with Scripture, not merely differences of opinion about interpretation.
 An example of a modern heretic is now-retired Episcopal Bishop John Shelby Spong.
-Spong has called for a fundamental rethinking of Christian belief, away from theism and from the afterlife as a reward for human behavior (Spong).
-He rejects the truth claims of such Christian docrines as the virgin birth and even the bodily resurrection of Jesus.
-This man's views are heretical, and should be condemned by all Christians as such.
+Spong has called for a fundamental rethinking of Christian belief, away from theism and from the afterlife as a reward for human behavior.
+He rejects the truth claims of such Christian doctrines as the virgin birth and even the bodily resurrection of Jesus.
+This man's views (and others of the same ilk) are heretical, and should be condemned by all Christians as such.

 Top of page Heterodoxy